-- 3. Grade quizzes and laboratory reports and return them promptly to students in accordance with the procedure explained to you by the person in charge of your course. - 4.
-Proctor and grade lecture examinations.
-You are expected to be flexible with your personal schedule so that exams may be graded in a timely fashion. - 5.
-Attend any scheduled meetings with the person in charge of your course. - 6.
-Meet privately with individual students when they need help.
-You must have 2-3 hours scheduled each week where students can reach you for questions. - 7.
-Be registered for CHEM 2970.
-You will need at least two terms of teaching credits as one of your requirements for obtaining your Ph.D.
+- 8. Meet privately with individual students when they need help.
+You must schedule 2-3 hours of time each week for students in your classes to contact you for questions. - 9.
+Register for CHEM 2970.
+You will need at least two terms of teaching credits as one of the requirements for obtaining your Ph.D.

-B. Recommended Schedule for TA/TF Workloads
+C. Recommended Schedule for TA/TF Workloads